STOCK ADMINISTRATION

 3. Margin

-Both margin and mark up figures refers to the same profit but expressed as a fraction or percentage of different figure there is bound to be a relationship it one is known as a fraction the other can be found.
+Both margin and mark-up figures refer to the same profit but are expressed as a fraction or percentage of different figures.
+There is a relationship: if one is known as a fraction, the other can be found.

 Example